Merubokkusu/Discord-S.C.U.M/readme.md

   "t": (optional; type str)
 }
 ```
-As an example, if you'd like to connect to Discord via websockets and never disconnect, run the following:
+As an example, if you'd like to connect to Discord via websockets and never disconnect (until ctrl+c), run the following:
 ```
 bot._Client__gateway_server.runIt({
   1: {